 Google has also brought out an e-Wallet called Google Wallet, which could’ve been another payment option, however their terms and conditions state the user must agree to never use the service for Internet gambling regardless if the online casino is located in a legalised gambling jurisdiction.
 Therefore, Google Wallet is not an option for depositing to your online pokies account.

 Pre-paid services are an even better option for players who don’t want to enter their financial information online at all.
 These types of services see a card or voucher purchased from a real life retail outlet and loaded up with funds which can then used at the online casino.
-Here are some popular pre-paid services;
+Here are some of the most popular pre-paid services.

 There is no fee for using Paysafecard to deposit funds to an online casino account.